This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • The Lingering Caveat: While much safer, it's not 100% guaranteed hypoallergenic for absolutely everyone.
 If the thick gold plating eventually wears down significantly (especially on high-wear items like rings), the skin will come into contact with the sterling silver base.
 Sterling silver is 92.5% silver and 7.5% other metals, usually copper.
 A small minority of people are sensitive or allergic to copper.

 • The Verdict: Gold vermeil is significantly better and safer for sensitive skin than standard gold plating.
 For the vast majority of people, especially those with nickel allergies, it's an excellent choice.
-However, those with known copper sensitivity or extreme metal reactivity might still need to opt for completely inert materials like titanium, niobium, or platinum.

 Caring for Your Gold Vermeil Pieces

 • Avoid Moisture & Chemicals: This is paramount.
 Remove pieces before showering, swimming, bathing, applying lotions/perfumes/hairspray, or using cleaning products.
 Let cosmetics dry fully before putting jewellery on.
+(For hassle-free wear, explore our waterproof jewelry collections that eliminate these concerns entirely.)

 • Gentle Cleaning: Wipe regularly with a soft, dry, lint-free cloth (like a microfibre or jewellery polishing cloth) to remove oils and dirt.
 Avoid abrasive materials or harsh chemical cleaners.